ray2day/BowlingGameKata/README.md

 # BowlingGameKata
 Bowling Game Kata repository

-This Bowling Game Kata is a challenging assignment I got from my tutor/trainer to learn TDD.
+When gaining work experience as a volunteer at BEE-ideas June 2022, my tutor/trainer gave met this challenging assignment to learn Test Driven Development.
+To be continued... - Work In Progress